flaf/miscellaneous/puppet/modules/ceph/README.md

-the third concerning the OSD journals is absolutely required because there is a udev rule to force the owner to `ceph` to any device whose partlabel has this form `osd-*-journal` (absolutely needed with OSD daemons).
+the third concerning the OSD journals is absolutely required because there is a udev rule to force the owner to `ceph` to any device whose partlabel has this form `osd-*-journal` (absolutely needed with OSD daemons, see below).

-It is highly recommended to use XFS as filesystem of the OSDs and monitors working directory:
+It is highly recommended to use XFS as filesystem of the OSDs and monitors working directories:

 ```sh
 # Typically: